 A catastrophic injury can change your life forever, but it goes further than that.
 Permanent injuries also affect a victim’s friends and family members, and people are rarely prepared for these changes.
 Knowing what to expect after a catastrophic injury can make it easier for everyone involved to take care of themselves and plan for the long road ahead.

-Have you suffered a catastrophic injury?
+Have you suffered a catastrophic personal injury?
 Are you considering pursuing compensation?
 Let us help.
 Call the team at Hodges Trial Lawyers at 256-539-3110 to schedule a consultation right now.

 Catastrophic Injuries Take a Physical Toll